We are all stories in the end.

 “East of Somewhere, to be precise,” he continued.
 “We thought of putting it West of Over There, but we like the fog from the Somewhere mountains more.
 Has more of a presence, I think.
 Regardless, I really rather think you’ll like it!”

-He was insane.
-He must be.
+He was insane, she thought.
+He had to be.
 The words he was saying individually made sense, but as a whole?
-Oh no, no, no.
+Hell no.

 “Right.”
 She looked back, sure that someone else must have heard his nonsense, but no one seemed perturbed.
 The woman sitting behind her actually smiled pleasantly at her.
 O-kay.
 She looked back to the driver.
 “Err…”